Staff

 Andrea Herzberg

-Coordinator of SHARE's Ovarian Cancer Helpline.
+Coordinator of SHARE's Ovarian Cancer Helpline

 "The women of SHARE were there for me 17 years ago when I was diagnosed with late-stage ovarian cancer.
 I am lucky to have done well, partly because of prolonged treatment and partly because a friend and fellow survivor at my doctor's office led me to SHARE.
 The personal experiences, wisdom and humor of our community go a long way toward easing the upheaval created by life-threatening illness.
 It is a gift to now work with volunteers who supply information and encouragement to others affected by the disease that impacted my life so strongly."